DariuszPorowski/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 Here is a high-level summary of the steps involved:

+- Clone this repository and update the `.env` file with the required environment variables.
 - Deploy the sample infrastructure which creates three environments (dev, staging, prod) by default with Azure and Fabric resources.
 - Create a new feature workspace using the [branch out to a new workspace](https://learn.microsoft.com/fabric/cicd/git-integration/manage-branches?tabs=azure-devops#scenario-2---develop-using-another-workspace) functionality.
 Develop and test the feature in the feature workspace.
 - Open a pull request (PR) to merge the feature branch into the `dev` branch.
 - The QA pipeline it triggered automatically when a PR is opened.
 The pipeline runs Python unit tests and Fabric unit tests to validate the changes.
+  - This pipeline creates an ephemeral workspace to test the changes in isolation before merging into the `dev` workspace.
 - Once the PR is approved and merged, the build artifacts pipeline is triggered.
 This pipeline publishes configuration files and custom libraries as artifacts.
 - The release pipeline is triggered once the build artifacts pipeline completes successfully.
 This pipeline uploads the config changes to the ADLS Gen2 storage account and deploys the Fabric items to the dev environment using Fabric Git sync and REST APIs.
 - The same process is followed for the staging and production environments: a new PR is opened to merge changes from the `dev` branch to the `stg` branch, triggering the release pipeline to deploy to staging.
 This process is then repeated for the production environment.